 their answers.
 Answers written in pencil are not acceptable.
 Only

-portions of the examinations.
+portions of the exams.
 Neither highlighters nor white-out may be

 used on applicants’ answers.

-13. All answers to the MBE portion of the examination must be marked
+13. All answers to the MBE portion of the exam must be marked

 on the answer sheets provided.
 If applicants have circled their answers